ahmed-osama-iv/algorithms-and-datastructures-library/README.md

 # Algorithms and Datastructures Library
-Algorithms and Datastructures Library built to be used in the ECPC & ACPC Collected from different resources like:
+Algorithms and Datastructures Library built to be used in the ECPC & ACPC, Collected from different resources like:
  - Geeks for Geeks
  - Different blogs from Codeforces